realiti4/pip-upgrade/README.md

 - `pip-upgrade --novenv` By default the tool won't work if virtualenv is not active.
 Use this if you want use it globally and pass the assertion error.

 #### TODO - known issues
 - With some packages, there might be name check errors, because of dependency and package name case differences.
-Tools skips these and gives a warning for now.
-This will be improved.
+Tool skips these and gives a warning for now.
+I only run into Pillow so far, and there is a manual fix for that.
+There might be other packages, this will be improved.